cscrivner/coltanscrivner.com/content/authors/admin/_index.md

   - course: MS in Forensic Science - Biology/Chemistry (with honors)
     institution: The University of Central Oklahoma
     year: 2016
-  - course: BSc in Anthropology (with honors)
+  - course: BA in Anthropology (with honors)
     institution:
     year: 2014
 email: "cscrivner@uchicago.edu"